jreisinger/runp/README.md

-`runp` - run commands in parrallel.
+`runp` - run commands in parallel.
 Useful when you want to run multiple commands (like those in `commands` folder) at the same time.

 Build (for multiple systems and architectures):